json-k/java-flir-tools/README.md

 ```
 ## Toolkit

 The toolkit has methods for common functions used with thermal images.
+Note: this code / methods are segmented from the parsed data to ensure a separation between the content of the FlirImage and derived objects and outputs.

 Creating images: